bitsofcotton/ddpmopt/README.md

 Instead of them, we use pqredg for whole image context with each pixel prediction.
 So this means output is all of the outer coverable contexts traced prediction.
 However, the prediction dimension is the matter for this.

+Also, adding bump map into one of a color in the picture isn't improves output enough, this is because it's only some alpha in R^1 adding and balancing on whole picture context.
+To do such bump map extension, we should input picture01.ppm picture01-bump.ppm ... stream instead of the original stream.

 # Tips around relation to bitsofcotton/masp
 We can use detecting such feature quantities by bitsofcotton/masp.
 However, this isn't unveils deep structure they behaves to operatable in the picture set by itself.
 So we need to do bitsofcotton/isolate and match to known algorithms.

+Also, periodical projection transform before and after prediction is the matter when we count on the predictors as a brand new information feeder, the new information entropy is come from some of the masp generated (or not) vectors in the program.

 # Tips on adding pseudo bump map dimension
 We add the z-axis handle on input before to pqredg's predv.